 MCP Tools Reference¶

 The tools are designed to be used in a flow.
-Most agents will:
+Most Agents will:

 - Discover Audiences with